redis/lettuce/README.md

 Spring Support
 --------------

-  lettuce provides a factory for the RedisClient.
+  Lettuce provides a factory for the RedisClient.
 You need to specify a redisUri or a URI string in order to create the client.

      <bean id="redisClient" class="com.lambdaworks.redis.support.RedisClientFactoryBean">